Floe-Project/Floe/readme.md

 We aim to provide a stable, complete version of Floe.
 It will be full, usable, professional software, but we are not stopping there.
 There are still things we want to add and improve.

 On the surface, it might not look very different from Mirage (Floe's predecessor).
 However, there are many significant improvements which are the result of over a year of development.
 The focus has been on these things:
-- Make the codebase amiable to years of future development: reduce technical debt, improve maintainability, automate testing and deployment.
+- Make the codebase amenable to years of future development: reduce technical debt, improve maintainability, automate testing and deployment.
-- Improve the ability to develop new sample libraries
+- Improve the ability to develop new sample libraries.
+- Make installing the plugin and sample libraries much less hassle, and fix issues relating to folders and files.

 New features since Mirage:
 - Ability for anyone to develop sample libraries